 Rope swing at Lagaan Falls

-Natural rock slides – Siquijor Falls
+Natural rock slides

-Cambugahay Falls is most famous for its tiered levels and freshwater cascades that are surrounded by lush rainforest.
+Cambugahay Falls is most famous for its tiered levels, strikingly blue-colored water, and freshwater cascades that are surrounded by lush rainforest.

 From the jump-off point, it takes around 5-minutes to walk down a set of concrete steps to reach the first level of Cambugahay Falls.

-Follow the trail upstream and across the bamboo bridges to where you will find more freshwater swimming holes, flowing rock pools and several cliff jumping spots.
+Follow the trail upstream and across the bamboo bridges to where you will find more freshwater swimming holes, flowing rock pools, and several cliff jumping spots.

 WHERE TO STAY IN SIQUIJOR

-Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Siquijor to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Aloha Seaside Resort

-Aloha Seaside Resort is one of the best places to stay in Siquijor which is located in the main tourist area of Paliton Beach, San Juan!
-Featuring a swimming pool, hot tub, restaurant, room service, tour desk and free wifi.
-There are deluxe family rooms and deluxe bungalows available which are fitted with a flat-screen tv, free toiletries, private bathroom, sun terrace, seating area, large bed and incredible ocean views!
+Aloha Seaside Resort is one of the best places to stay on the island which is located in the main tourist area of Paliton Beach, San Juan!
+Featuring a swimming pool, hot tub, restaurant, room service, tour desk, and free wifi.
+There are deluxe family rooms and deluxe bungalows available which are fitted with a flat-screen tv, free toiletries, private bathroom, sun terrace, seating area, large bed, and incredible ocean views!
 Continental, à la carte, English breakfast is included for all guests.
-Recommended place to stay for families, couples and friends.
+Recommended place to stay for families, couples, and friends.

-Mid Range: Glamping Siquijor By The Beach
+Mid Range: Glamping By The Beach

-Glamping Siquior is the most unique accommodation on the island!
+Glamping By The Beach is the most unique accommodation on the island!
 Epic tee-pee style tents situated under the palms on Paliton Beach is seriously hard to beat!
-Glamping Siquijor features free wifi, a bar, a garden, a private beach area, BBQ facilities and a terrace.
+Featuring free wifi, a bar, a garden, a private beach area, BBQ facilities, and a terrace.
 The luxury tents are fan-cooled and fitted with comfortable beds and power sockets.
 Simple but effective!
 Perfect place to stay for couples and friends.

 Budget: JJS Backpackers Village